orizens/orizens.com/src/pages/blog/2016-01-22-migrating-a-component-to-angular-2-from-angular-1-x-es2015.md

   * youtube-media.less
   * youtueb-media.html

-I find it easier to maintain and spot the youtube-media.ts file in my code editor, other than using just plain &#8220;index.js".
-Also note, I'm using the &#8220;ts" extension now for &#8220;typescript" files rather than &#8220;js" for ES2015 javascript.
+I find it easier to maintain and spot the youtube-media.ts file in my code editor, other than using just plain "index.js".
+Also note, I'm using the "ts" extension now for "typescript" files rather than "js" for ES2015 javascript.

-I decided to drop the &#8220;tpl" postfix, since in 99% of cases, the project uses &#8220;html" extension for templates.
+I decided to drop the "tpl" postfix, since in 99% of cases, the project uses "html" extension for templates.

 ### Defining Angular (+2) Component for YoutubeMedia